 CONFETTI – For safety and environmental reasons the use of rice, bird seed, confetti, and bubbles are not permitted anywhere on Church property.

-DRESSING ROOM – The lower room in the parish center may be reserved as a dressing from for the bridal party.
+DRESSING ROOM – The Damascus Room in the lobby of the church may be reserved as a dressing room for the bridal party.
 The room is subject to availability, and should be reserved and arrangements for key pickup should be handled through the parish secretary.
 Care of the room is the responsibility of the couple and family.
 A $100 refundable deposit will be required to ensure the room will be kept in order and the key returned.

 WEDDING DECORUM – Your wedding is a most holy sacrament taking place in the Lord’s house, and we request that all guests and members of the wedding party approach this celebration with reverence and respect.
 It is expected that the wedding party will refrain from consuming alcoholic beverages or other substances prior to the wedding.
 Food, drinks, gum, etc, should not be brought into the Church.
 Inappropriate language or behavior cannot be tolerated.
 Because the sacrament of marriage will occur in the house of God, appropriate dress is required of all involved in the liturgy.
 Modesty is a virtue that is valued and treasured by the Catholic Church and we ask that all participants respect this virtue.